mkorneev/event-sequencer/README.md

 ### Performance testing results

-Input file with 60M records (example file concatenated 200 times with an increment of the year, 2.8GB) \
-was sorted in 6 minutes and processed in another 4 minutes (260K records/s) with the output size of 914MB. \
+Input file with 60M records (example file concatenated 200 times with an increment of the year, 2.8GB) was sorted in 6 minutes and processed in another 4 minutes (260K records/s) with the output size of 914MB.

-\[2GB of Java heap, 2.2 GHz Intel Core i7\]
+Configuration: 2GB of Java heap, 2.2 GHz Intel Core i7